saideep-priyadarshan/CodeClause-Intern/README.md

 # codeclause-intern
-Tasks completed as an intern at CodeClause
+Here are my tasks that i have completed as an intern at CodeClause